Looking for ways to use less water outdoors this year? Garden In A Box makes it easy to start.

-Welcome to Garden In A Box, an easy, quick way to add a pop of color to your landscape using carefully selected water-wise plants that offer food and habitat to local birds, bees and insects.
+Garden In A Box is an easy, quick way to add a pop of color to your landscape using carefully selected water-wise plants — a smart choice as our community faces ongoing drought conditions and increasing pressure on our water supplies.
 No green thumb required!

 Denver Water is proud to partner with Boulder nonprofit Resource Central to offer our residential customers a limited number of $25 discounts on Garden In A Box kits, which include: